 There are a number of academic assessment points in the year, normally December, March and July.

 Preparation for assessment will take place continuously throughout the year and you will be allocated a mentor to support them from either within the setting or a professional mentor appointed by the University.
 Assessment against the Standards will normally take place in the setting at two points in the year.

 The University of Chester awards the PG Cert in EYP and the National College for Teaching and Learning (NCTL) awards EYTS to successful trainees.
 There are opportunities for reassessment of academic work that does not meet the minimum requirements.
-If Early Years Teacher Status is not achieved in the first instance, there are opportunities for trainees to be assessed again at a later date through the Assessment-only route.
-In some cases this may require additional study, payment and/or placement time.

 On completion of the course, you may go on to one of the following roles: